Harrison-B/bolin2DLevel_levelonly/README.md

 Rythym will be

+Types of challenges:

-Types of challenges A - Jumping challenge B - Shooting challenge
+A - Jumping challenge

+B - Shooting challenge

 X = Expansion V = Evolution